Michael Todd Beauty To Launch Clarisonic Compatible Replacement Brushes

 Michael Todd’s Clarisonic compatible replacement brushes will come in two skin types initially: regular and sensitive.
 Other models with additional features are also being planned.
 Clarisonic compatibles will be available on the Company’s website www.michaeltoddbeauty.com, where pre-orders are being accepted starting August 1st, 2020.
 Additional retailers will soon follow.

-About Michael Todd Beauty LP
+About Michael Todd Beauty LP.

-For more than a decade, Michael Todd Beauty has been providing great home-use beauty devices at fair prices addressing a broad range of health and beauty concerns.
-The Company's mission is to make the home feel like a day spa and the treatments like a professional performed them.
+For more than a decade, Michael Todd Beauty has been providing great home-use beauty devices at fair and competitive prices while addressing a broad range of health and beauty concerns.
+The Company’s mission is to make your home feel like a day spa and the treatments our products provide feel as though a professional performed them.

 Contacts